jensfinnas/jpp-newsquiz/README.md

-# newsquiz

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+# Reinventing the news quiz

+This is an experiment with gameification of news quizzes using timing and life counts.

+It is a result of a mini hackathon at the J++ Stockholm Summit 2015.

 ## Build & development